asogani23/MAGIC-lab-thvo-summary/README.md

 This project is part of a National Science Foundation grant focused on adaptive learning tools and human-computer interaction.
 More details will be available upon academic publication.

 For more about MAGIC Lab: [https://magiclab.wceruw.org/](https://magiclab.wceruw.org/)

+---
+## 👥 Ownership

+Co-Lead Developer along with Tejas Gupta on gameplay systems, state orchestration, classroom mode, and data export tooling; collaborated with HCI researchers and teachers on iteration and deployment readiness.